Official Election Results

 If you cannot find the bylaw that you are looking for, you can either submit a request to the town or call us at 519.941.3599.

-Bylaw enforcement is the responsibility of the Municipal Bylaws Enforcement Officer for the County of Dufferin who acts upon complaints received.
-Residents may submit a complaint either by submitting the below form or by contacting the Bylaws Enforcement Officer at 519.938.7326.
+Bylaw enforcement is the responsibility of the Municipal Bylaws Enforcement Officer for the Town of Mono who acts upon complaints received.

 Submit a request to have the Bylaws Enforcement Officer investigate an alleged infraction.

 - False Alarm to Police Bylaw

 - Firearms: For fire arm bylaws, see the Bylaw prohibiting the carrying and discharging of firearms and bows & arrows on all Town owned lands and parks (Bylaw 95-16) and the bylaw prohibiting the discharge of fire arms at night (Bylaw 2019-46).
 In addition to these bylaws, hunters are also required to follow the regulations of the Fish and Wildlife Conservation Act.